magentastripe/willorapdf/README.md

 professional publishing, brought to you by [Magenta Stripe Media][1].

-It is a collection of themes, tools and other goodies for [Asciidoctor-PDF][2]. **WilloraPDF is designed to empower self-publishers** and lower the barrier to entry for authors who want their work professionally printed.
+It is a collection of themes, tools and other goodies for [Asciidoctor-PDF][2] to make a full-featured prepress toolchain.
+**WilloraPDF is designed to empower self-publishers** and lower the barrier to entry for authors who want their work professionally printed.

 It is currently a **work in progress,** being developed alongside my debut novel.
 Version 1.0 of WilloraPDF will be released when the first paperback